top of page

 Understanding Keyless Car Theft

 Car theft primarily involves two methods: relay attacks and hacking.
-In a relay attack, thieves use devices to capture the signal from a key fob left inside a home, allowing them to unlock and start the car without needing the physical key.
+In a relay attack, thieves use devices to capture the signal from a key fob left inside a home.
+This allows them to unlock and start the car without needing the physical key.
 For instance, a thief standing 15 to 20 feet away from your front door can access your car if your keys are close enough to a window.
 Hacking involves exploiting weaknesses in the car's software, which can require only basic tools available online.
 Understanding these tactics is crucial for implementing effective prevention strategies.

 Invest in a Faraday Pouch to Prevent Keyless Car Theft